Veit-Kramer-Schoeggl/sleepbalance/PHASE_3.md

 - For now, sleep records are manually inserted
 - Future: Add actual Apple Health / Google Fit sync in core/wearables/

+**UI Implementation:**
+- ViewModel and Screen refactoring will be done separately
+- See `NIGHT_REVIEW_IMPLEMENTATION_PLAN.md` for UI layer details
+- This phase focuses on data layer only

-**Estimated Time:** 5-7 hours
+**Estimated Time:** 3-4 hours (Data Layer Only)
+- Migration and constants: 30 minutes
 - Models: 90 minutes
-- Repository: 90 minutes
-- ViewModel: 90 minutes
+- DataSource: 60 minutes
-- Quality rating widget: 30 minutes
+- Repository: 30 minutes
-- Screen refactoring: 90 minutes
-- Testing: 60 minutes
+- Testing: 30 minutes